tyblevins/EPID600_Final-Project/README.md

 `report` contains the .html and .RMD files for the final report.

-`Final_Project.R` contains the raw code for processing and analyzing the data.
+`Final_Project.R` is the raw code for processing and analyzing the data.

 `project-info.txt` details the instructions for the final project in EPID 600.

-`Sample.R` contains the raw code for running this analysis on the sample data in `data`.
+`Sample.R` is the raw code for running this analysis on the sample data in `data`.
 This project must be your working directory path for the script to execute correctly, but otherwise should be ready to go out-of-the-box.